EmanUnion - Religious Knowledge

 17. What happened to the wives of Krishna after his death?

-1. Shiva attempted to rape the daughter of Sage Agniveshya
+1. Shiva attempted to assaultthe daughter of Sage Agniveshya

 2. Shiva incurs a sageβs curse and drops his penis on the ground